appacademy/SWEO-Part-Time-Resources/3-Module/4-week/2-day/README.md

 ---

-We can fix this by simply opening up some curly bois
+We can fix this by simply opening up some curly brackets

 ```js
 add5AfterPause(0)